unbugcolen/unbugcolen/README.md

-- 👋 Hi, I’m @unbugcolen
+- 👋 Hi, I’m colen
-- 👀 I’m interested in ...
+- 👀 I’m interested in cycling、photography、animation
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Vector Database
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on finance, education, live broadcast and ai.
+My full-time job is back-end development.
-- 📫 How to reach me ...
+- 📫 my email: unbugcolen@gmail.com

 <!---
 unbugcolen/unbugcolen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.